 Class size is generally limited to six participants, though may be slightly larger if large volumes of birds are expected.
 If needed, two instructors may be available if there are more than six students, though fees would increase accordingly.

-Our instructors are highly skilled banders with extensive training experience; generally, they are certified NABC trainers.
+Our instructors are highly skilled banders with extensive training experience.
+Several of our trainers are certified NABC trainers and all teach and emphasize NABC ideals and curriculum.
 Most have years of experience collecting and analyzing MAPS data.
 The pool of instructors currently includes:

 To inquire about possible dates for a customized class or to discuss training possibilities in more detail, please contact Danielle Kaschube